PlaidWeb/publ-site/content/faq.md

 Custom Flask endpoints can also make use of the [internal Python API](865) for querying and formatting entries.

-### What about having multuple Publ instances within a single running site?
+### What about having multiple Publ instances within a single running site?

 Unfortunately, running multiple Publ instances within a single app server is not so straightforward.
 I haven't found a good use case for